Preparing for the 2023 Redetermination Crisis

 These institutions will also encounter millions of members who have never before completed redetermination and will likely approach the process with confusion and skepticism.
 Now more than ever they will need to rely on the expertise and resources of those that serve these populations.

-Some Members will be Hard to Reach
+Some Members will be Hard to Reash

 Failure to locate someone is the biggest reason that person will be incorrectly purged from the Medicaid roll.
 It can be challenging enough to locate members during a normal redetermination period.
 Locating them after a three-year time gap will be even harder, especially those chronically unhoused and most in need of continuity of care.
 Mail will be returned and phone numbers will fail at unprecedented levels.
 And even if contact is made, getting members to complete forms and answer questions poses an additional challenge.
 Yet these members must be found.
 States want to accurately manage enrollment, and health insurance companies want to ensure continuity of care.

-Transitioning to Exchanges Will Be Difficult
+Transitioning to Exchanges Will be Difficult

 Members that are no longer eligible for Medicaid will have to find other health insurance options, most likely on a state exchange.
 This is both a data-sharing problem and a communication problem.
 In an ideal world, transitioning someone from one to the other would be seamless: data collected by CMS could be easily shared with state exchanges, and vice versa.
 This could minimize both paperwork and churn.
 Getting individuals off of Medicaid and into an exchange also requires explaining what this transition entails and helping navigate this process.
 And because the data isn’t shared, the burden for accurately filling out forms and choosing plans falls on the individual who may or may not know what they are doing.
 This means redetermination will put an additional burden on CMS and state exchanges.